lamp-ios/meetup/README_EN.md

 If you want to influence on which talks will be on next meetup, do votes, comments, etc. on [existing talks proposals][talks-proposals].

+### 🔨 Reports requirements

+Since we don’t want to make preparations for the meetup a hassle, the only requirement for the report is to demonstrate it at least 1 time to someone from [CoreTeam](#-core-team) and get feedback.

+As reports are 10-20 minutes long, this will not take too much time.

 ## 📣 Spread the Word

 - Tell your friends about our meetup, it's always nice to have new people onboard